Skip to Content

 The Future of the Mind: The Scientific Quest to Understand, Enhance, and Empower the Mind

-The Future of The Mind is one of Kaku’s most interesting books and takes you into the realm of the brain and what the future could hold for it.
+The Future of the Mind is one of Kaku’s most interesting books, taking you into the realm of the brain and what the future could hold for it.

 With potential technological advances revolutionising our understanding of the brain, Kaku discusses what they could mean in practice.
 Some of the stuff discussed here might sound like it’s out of one of HG Wells’s books, but it could potentially happen.